English seeking sunshine abroad face hefty new fines | Health

 Travellers from England will face 5,000 pound ($6,900) fines in new legislation designed to deter non-essential trips and barricade the nation against imported COVID-19 infections.
 The news was a disappointment to millions of people hoping for a summer holiday and sent travel stocks - including easyJet , British Airway-owner, Jet2 and TUI - down 2-4% in early trade on Tuesday.

 Travel shares had also fallen on Monday.
-The United Kingdom has had one of the worst COVID-19 tolls in the world, but deaths and infections are falling fast and a successful vaccination campaign is finally breathing confidence back into the population and the economy.
+Britain has had one of the worst COVID-19 tolls in the world, but deaths and infections are falling fast and a successful vaccination campaign is finally breathing confidence back into the population and the economy.

 EXTENSION OF BAN?
-The United Kingdom currently bans all foreign travel, except for work, education or health reasons.
+Britain currently bans all foreign travel, except for work, education or health reasons.
 However, the government is to review that in April and possibly allow it from May 17.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)